TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/PushButton/PBDetailDesign.md

 **Constraint Solution 2:**

 Since the stop buttons center is 2.5 inches from the bottom of the course the paint roller will overhang the tracks when it swings out.
 This can be achieved by having two consecutive perpendicular arms that force the paint roller to hang lower from the shaft connected to the secondary beveled gear on the robot’s base platform.
-The dimensions of where the button is located is in the first figure below and the part where the buttons general location on the gameboard is labeled “E” in the second figure below.
+The dimensions of where the button is located is in the first figure below and the part where the buttons general location on the gameboard is labeled “E” in the third figure below.

+In order to reach the button the, shaft will need to reach out at least 5.9" that will be perpendicular to the tank trancks.
+This is because the width of the robot is is 9.24 inches and the platform width that the pushbutton system will be on is 6.1 inches.
+The total width of the course is 20.81 inches.
+If the robot is centered on the track the then the length from the platform to the other end of the wall is 11.57 inches total for both sides.
+If you divide this width by 2 then you can find the length from the right track side to the button which ends up being 5.8 inches.
+The decision to go with 5.9" is based off the fact that the paint roller foam will compress inward due the pressure of the wall.

 **Stop button precise location**